Joseph Caillaux

-Joseph-Marie–Auguste Caillaux ([ʒozɛf maʁi oɡyst kajo]; 30 March 1863 Le Mans – 22 November 1944 Mamers) was a French politician of the Third Republic.
+Joseph-Marie-Auguste Caillaux ([ʒozɛf maʁi oɡyst kajo]; 30 March 1863 – 22 November 1944) was a French politician of the Third Republic.
 He was a leader of the French Radical Party and Minister of Finance, but his progressive views in opposition to the military alienated him from conservative elements.
 He was accused of corruption, but was cleared by a parliamentary commission.
 This political weakness strengthened the right wing elements in the Radical Party.

-Biography
+Early life

-After studying law and following lectures at the École des Sciences Politiques, he entered the civil service in 1888 as an inspector of finance, and spent most of his official career in Algiers.
+The son of Eugène Caillaux, he studied law and attended lectures at the École des Sciences Politiques.
+He entered the civil service in 1888 as an inspector of finance, and spent most of his official career in Algiers.
 Standing as a Republican candidate in the elections of 1898 for the department of the Sarthe, in opposition to the Duc de la Rochefoucault-Bisaccia, he was elected to the Chamber of Deputies by 12,929 votes to 11,737.
 He became Minister of Finance in the Waldeck-Rousseau Cabinet, and after its fall it was not until the Clemenceau Ministry of 1906 that he returned to office, once more with the portfolio of Finance.

 During the revolt of the Languedoc winegrowers on 22 May 1907 Caillaux tabled a bill on wine fraud.

 The text submitted to Parliament provided for an annual declaration of their harvest by wine growers, prohibition of second-cycle sweetening, and control and taxation of purchases of sugar.

 In 1911 he became prime minister.
 The leader of the Radicals, he favored a policy of conciliation with Germany during his premiership from 1911 to 1912, which led to the maintenance of the peace during the Second Moroccan Crisis of 1911.
 He and his ministers were forced to resign on 11 January 1912, after it was revealed that he had secretly negotiated with Germany without the knowledge of President Armand Fallières.

 Nevertheless, thanks to his undoubted qualities as a financier, he remained a great power in French politics.
 He fought the Three Years' Service bill with the utmost tenacity.
 Although that measure became law, it was he who finally, on the financial aspect of that bill, brought about the downfall of the Barthou Ministry in the autumn of 1913.

 While the Entente Cordiale was in effect, it was impossible for Caillaux to return to the position of prime minister, but he joined the succeeding Doumergue Cabinet as Minister of Finance.
 As a financial expert, he had long identified himself with a great and necessary reform in the fiscal policy of France—the introduction of the principle of an income tax.
 Throughout the winter of 1913, he campaigned for this principle.
 His advocacy of an income tax, and his uncertain and erratic championship of proletarian ideas, alarmed all the conservative elements in the country, and throughout the winter he was attacked with increasing vehemence from the platform and through the press.
 Those attacks reached their highest point of bitterness in a series of disclosures in the newspaper Le Figaro of a more or less personal nature.